AnkushNakaskar/BooksSummary/README.md

      - Dynamic Quantum :
        - Consistency : general advice to try to avoid cross-service transactions
        - Co-ordination : coordination the workflow modeled by the communication requires.
 The two common generic patterns for microservices are orchestration and choreography
+##### Chapter 3 :
+- Buying from Business team for refactoring :
+    - To build a good business case for something of this magnitude you first need to understand the benefits of architectural modularity,
+    - match those benefits to the issues you are facing with the current system,
+    - and finally analyze and document the trade-offs involved with breaking apart the application.
+    - When merge/acquisition happen ,Scalability is a big part of mergers and acquisitions, as is agility and extensibility, all of which are architectural concerns.